Daniele Mortari

-Spacecraft Technology Center Award (Jan.
-2003), NASA Group Achievement Award, (May 1989).

 Flower constellations

 The original theory of Flower Constellations has been proposed in 2004.
 Then, the theory has evolved, moving to the 2-D Lattice theory, to the 3-D lattice theory, and recently, to the Necklace theory.
 These constellations are particularly suitable for classic applications, such as space-based navigation systems (e.g., GPS and Galileo), Earth observation systems (global, regional, persistent, uniform, weighted), and communication systems.
 Some more advanced and futuristic applications, such as Hyland's intensity correlation interferometric system, configurations to provide global internet broadband service from space, and solar system communication networks, are currently studied.

 K-vector Range Searching Technique

 The K-vector Range Searching Technique is a range searching technique that can be applied to fast retrieve data from any static database.
 The k-vector technique was initially proposed to identify stars observed by star trackers on board spacecraft.
 Then, it has been applied to solve different kinds of problems belonging to different fields, such as: 1) nonlinear functions inversion and intersection, 2) extensive sampling data generation with assigned analytical (or numerical) distribution, 3) find approximate solutions of nonlinear Diophantine equations, and 4) iso-surface identification for 3-dimensional data distributions and level set analysis.